-Additionally, young adulthood is a period of emerging social roles and transitions—going to college, completing a higher education degree, entering the workforce, among others.
-For many, having these goals thwarted or adjusted due to the pandemic can be very distressing, leaving many young adults feeling uncertain or hopeless about the future.
+Additionally, young adulthood is a period of emerging social roles and transitions.
+For example, going to college, completing a higher education degree, and entering the workforce, among others.
+For many, having these goals thwarted or adjusted due to the pandemic proved very distressing.
+This distress, in turn, left many young adults feeling uncertain or hopeless about the future.

-21.7% of essential workers surveyed expressed having seriously considered suicide in the past 30 days.
+21.7% of essential workers surveyed expressed having seriously considered suicide during the COVID-19 pandemic.
 Symptoms of COVID-related trauma and increases in substance use were also much more prevalent among essential workers than nonessential workers.

-Essential workers include healthcare professionals, but they also include factory workers, grocery store clerks, and other occupations that traditionally pay low wages.
-The lack of job security, paid sick leave, and other benefits leave many essential workers struggling to determine if they should show up to work with symptoms or lose days or weeks’ worth of wages staying home.
-Many essential workers also fear bringing COVID-19 home to their family members, including those who may have underlying medical conditions or other factors making them higher-risk.
+Essential workers include healthcare professionals, but they also include factory workers, grocery store clerks, and other traditionally low paying occupations.
+The lack of job security, paid sick leave, and other benefits left many essential workers struggling to determine if they should show up to work with symptoms or lose days or weeks’ worth of wages by staying home.
+Many essential workers also feared bringing COVID-19 home to their family members, including those who may have had underlying medical conditions or other factors that made them higher-risk.

-The increase in suicidal ideation among racial and ethnic minorities reflects a disparity in the amount of stress and trauma they are facing during the COVID-19 pandemic.
-Racial minorities are more likely to be low-wage essential workers, and they are also dying at higher rates from COVID-19 than their white counterparts.
-The subsequent grief, depression, and trauma from seeing family and community members fall ill are just some of the challenges leading to this increase in suicidal ideation.
+The increase in suicidal ideation among racial and ethnic minorities reflects a disparity in the amount of stress and trauma they faced during the COVID-19 pandemic.
+Racial minorities are more likely to be low-wage essential workers.
+What’s more, they died at higher rates from COVID-19 than their white counterparts.
+The subsequent grief, depression, and trauma from seeing family and community members fall ill are just some of the challenges that lead to this increase in suicidal ideation.

-Perhaps most concerning, unpaid caregivers for adults who did not report having seriously considered suicide in May 2020 had three times the odds of reporting suicidal ideation in June.
-Additionally, 66% of unpaid caregivers reported at least one adverse mental or behavioral health symptom at the time of the report and had an increase in substance use.
+Unpaid caregivers for adults who did not report having seriously considered suicide in May 2020 had three times the odds of reporting suicidal ideation in June 2020.
+According to the report, 66% of unpaid caregivers reported at least one adverse mental or behavioral health symptom.
+This group also experienced an increase in substance use.

-Many unpaid caregivers for adults are currently providing critical aid to individuals who are at increased risk for severe illness from COVID-19 or may even be caring for an individual who has contracted COVID-19.
-In addition, 39% of unpaid caregivers for adults are also sharing a household with children—adding an additional layer of caregiving stress.
+Many unpaid caregivers for adults provided critical aid to individuals who were at increased risk for severe illness from COVID-19 or cared for an individual who had contracted COVID-19.
+Additionally, 39% of unpaid caregivers for adults were also sharing a household with children—adding an additional layer of stress.

-The elevated prevalence of anxiety, depression, and suicidal ideation associated with the pandemic highlight how impactful it has been on mental health and wellbeing, as well as how critical it is for individuals experiencing these conditions to receive treatment.
+The elevated prevalence of anxiety, depression, and suicidal ideation associated with the pandemic highlight how impactful it was on mental health and wellbeing.
+Additionally, it proved how critical it was, and is, for individuals experiencing these conditions to receive treatment.

-By identifying the populations who are at an increased risk for suicidal ideation during this challenging time, organizations and clinicians have a better understanding of how to target interventions for these individuals.
+By identifying the populations who are at an increased risk for suicidal ideation, organizations and clinicians have a better understanding of how to target interventions for these individuals.
 Expanding the use of telehealth, for example, can be an effective means of delivering treatment and other resources that could help reduce COVID-19 related mental health conditions.

-The pandemic shows no signs of slowing down, so it is imperative for providers keep their finger on the pulse of how COVID-19 is affecting mental health, especially the prevalence of suicidal ideation.
-Learning how to effectively screen for suicidal ideation, provide treatment, and prevent future incidences is critical to providing effective mental health care during this time.
+Though the pandemic is over, the COVID-19 virus seems like it’s here to say.
+As such, it is imperative for providers keep their finger on the pulse of how COVID-19 is affecting mental health, especially the prevalence of suicidal ideation.
+Learning how to effectively screen for suicidal ideation, provide treatment, and prevent future incidences is critical to providing effective mental health care.